timstoneberg/scrapers/README.md

 ## Built With

-* [PyCharm](https://www.jetbrains.com/pycharm/documentation/) - The programming IDE used
+* [PyCharm](https://www.jetbrains.com/pycharm/documentation/) - The programming IDE used.
-* [ChromeDriver](https://chromedriver.chromium.org/) - Used for website scraping
+* [ChromeDriver](https://chromedriver.chromium.org/) - Used for website scraping.

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/timstoneberg/scrapers/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors